bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 All Brian could feel was the icy burn of a hand on his shoulder.
 It needed to leave.
 The thumb touched the base of his neck, and the rest of his hand pushed him.
 Brian didn&rsquo;t know where.
 Everything was happening all at once.
 Too many voices.
 Too much noise.
 Another elbow brushed his side, and some hair swept his arm.
 And the hand was still on his shoulder.
 There was a singer.
 Maybe.
 He squeezed his eyes shut.
 There was laughter and people.
 The wind was too cold on his skin.
 Every arm hair was itchy.
 The itch radiated from the hand, still on his shoulder.
 His face.
 He was in public.
 Keep it neutral.
 Breath.
 Fuck, the air is itchy.
 The hand is still his shoulder.
 Some hair brushed against his chin.
 A voice sent shivers down his spine, like a sword scraping the palace&rsquo;s stone walls.
 Bloodcurdling.
 A shiver shot down his spine.
 A new hand touched his arm, as the hand left his neck.

 The world stopped spinning as he came face-to-face with calm dark brown eyes, decorated with paint.
 She smelled faintly of cinnamon.
-It was her hand on on his elbow.
+It was her hand on his elbow.

 &ldquo;Gwaine says you are the Town Crier?
 Any good gossip for me?
 I am Kathy by the way, but I think you already knew that given that I just performed, and you are here.
 Tee hee hee&rdquo;.
 Kathy&rsquo;s laugh was musical, almost like she wanted to start singing about laughter.
 Her hair draped down her head, in flowing curls, as if they were ocean waves.
 Her hand was still on his elbow.